 That must be Avril!
 I said.

-I wrote: Do you guys remember the Durban boys on the offisiers kursus back in ’79? – Derek Downey, Rheinie Fritsch and Paul (‘no KIDDING!?‘) Goupille?
+I wrote: Do you guys remember the Durban boys on the offisiers kursus back shortly before the rinderpest in ’79? – Derek Downey, Rheinie Fritsch and Paul (‘no KIDDING!?‘) Goupille?
 They all begged to be sent to Durban-On-Sea after the officers course, citing important sporting events, tragic family happenings, weeping needy girlfriends, Springbok surfing training, etc. I, on the other hand, asked to go to the Angolan border in South West Africa.
-‘Die Grens’.
+Known as ‘Die Grens’.

 Well, all three of them were sent to Die Grens and I went to Durbs.
 To Natal Command, the famous ‘Hotel Command’ headquarters right on the beach on Marine Parade with the waves of the warm blue Indian Ocean lapping gently at the feet of the soldier on guard at the front gate.
 Who saluted me when I arrived!
 I was so astonished I missed the salute back.
 I forgot I was now a Loo-Attendant, no longer a Kakhuis Offisier (KO).